kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/pod_commands.md

 # pod commands

-The primary function of a docker container is to run a executable (e.g. a binary/command or shell script) along with some optional arguments.
+The primary function of a docker container is to run an executable (e.g. a binary, command, or shell script) along with some optional arguments.
 The executable+arguments are both specified in the Dockerfile with the following settings:

 - [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint)
 - [CMD](https://docs.docker.com/engine/reference/builder/#cmd) - There's three ways to use this settng - the 2nd approach, which is to use CMD in conjunction with the ENTRYPOINT is the recommended way.
-This may look less intuitively but it ensures that the primary process (PID 1) inside the container isn't the bash/sh session wrapper, but is the primary executable.
+This may look untuitively but it ensures that the primary process (PID 1) inside the container isn't the bash/sh session wrapper, but is the primary executable.

-These commands/script can be shortlived, if the container is supposed to perform a specific task, in which case the container stops once the commands/script finishes running.
-Containers can also run continuously, which is the case when they provide an ongoing service, for example the httpd container provides an ongoing web service.

-So if you build a pod using a docker image that runs a short lived process, for example:
+This entrypoint binary/command/script can be to run:

+- **shortlived workloads** - if the container is supposed to perform a specific task.
+- **ongoing workloads** - E.g. running the apache httpd binary to provide an ongoing web service.

+## Shortlived Workloads (eg1-shortlived)
+Pods are designed for running containers with ongoing workloads.
+If your pod is built from an image, whose entrypoint is a shortlived (e.g. centos):

 ```bash
 ---